rdammkoehler/DockerKata/41_network_ports.md

 ## Overview

-In this exercise we will start a container, list its network interface ports, and then stop and remove the container.
+In this exercise, we will start a container, list its network interface ports, and then stop and remove the container.

 ## Kata Steps